 Now, how is it that these two kids are so different in so many ways?
 Sure, there have been small variables in where we’ve lived, the stages of our careers, their time spent with a nanny, the inevitable differences in the way you raise a second child as opposed to your first.
 But these can’t begin to account for the tremendous divergence in their personalities, the antithetical nature of their outlooks on life.

 Reenter the twins.
 A famous case is outlined by Colt: In 1979 two men, steelworker Jim Lewis and a clerical worker named Jim Springer, met for the first time.
 “Identical twins separated five weeks after birth, they were raised by families 80 miles apart in Ohio.
 Reunited 39 years later, they would have strained the credulity of the editors of Ripley’s Believe It or Not.
 Not only did both have dark hair, stand six feet tall and weigh 180 pounds, [well, but they are identical twins, after all] but they spoke with the same inflections, moved with the same gait and made the same gestures.
 Both loved stock car racing and hated baseball.
 Both married women named Linda, divorced them and married women named Betty.
 Both drove Chevrolets, drank Miller Lite, chain-smoked Salems and vacationed on the same half mile stretch of Florida beach.
 Both had elevated blood pressure, severe migraines and had undergone vasectomies.
 Both bit their nails.
 Their heart rates, brain waves and IQs were nearly identical.
-Their scores on personality tests were as dose as if one person had taken the same test twice.”
+Their scores on personality tests were as close as if one person had taken the same test twice.”

 Some of these similarities may be attributed to analogous upbringings (how many working-class males in Ohio in the late ‘70s drank Miller Lite and smoked Salems?), some to chance, but those explanations only go so far, and even critics had to admit that there seemed to be an incredibly strong genetic influence on behavior.